 Visa Delays and Expedited Appointments

 Information about requesting an expedited appointment is available on the State Department website.
-You can use the Fall 2023 Visa & Entry Letter to try to request an expedited appointment.
-We cannot contact the embassy or consulate to request an expedited appointment on your behalf.
+You can use the Visa & Entry Letter to try to request an expedited appointment.
+We cannot provide customized letters or contact the embassy or consulate to intervene in your visa application in any way.

-If you are outside the U.S. and unable to enter for your starting term, please contact Admissions to discuss options.
+If you are outside the U.S. and unable to enter for your starting term, contact your enrollment counselor to discuss your options, then submit the Change of Plans e-form.

-After you have made travel plans, submit the Travel Update e-form to let us know.
+After you have made travel plans, submit the Visa and Travel Update e-form to let us know.

-IMPORTANT Please check the Announcements page regularly for the latest information about COVID-19 vaccination requirements for entry.
+IMPORTANT Please check the Announcements page regularly for immigration updates.

 Entry to the U.S. is at the discretion of the U.S. Customs and Border Protection (CBP), and CBP may require you to go through Secondary Inspection and/or choose to inspect your electronic devices to further verify the information.
 Since this may cause delays at your initial port of entry to the U.S., make sure you have enough travel time between any connecting flights.